dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

 {: .output}

 The sum equals zero, so there are no duplicated gene symbols, which is good.
+As it turns out, the reference genome/annotation files that are prepared for use by CellRanger have already been filtered to ensure no duplicated gene symbols.

 Let's look at the cell identifiers in the column names.